Wound Care After Orthopaedic Surgery: What to Expect at Home

 Managing Swelling After Orthopaedic Surgery

-Swelling that becomes significantly more painful, tense, or associated with other concerning changes should be assessed.
+Swelling that gets significantly worse, feels very tense, or comes with other concerning changes should be assessed promptly - don't hesitate to contact the practice.

 Understanding Surgical Site Infection